There once was a marketer that churned out copy all day. Despite all their hard work, the business struggled to convert readers into clients.

 Make your content memorable and engaging by tapping into emotional triggers like fear, joy, anger, sadness, and surprise.
 Personal accounts and stories about individual experiences are most effective in eliciting emotions and leaving an impression on your audience.
 You may also add a human dimension to your brand by featuring the voices of individual employees.

-Example: Microsoft’s Story Labs feature the stories of its team members to show the company isn’t just a faceless corporation.
+Example: Microsoft’s Story Labs features the stories of its team members to show the company isn’t just a faceless corporation.
 The collection of narratives adds a human element to the brand, helping it to form tighter bonds with its employees and customers.

 Use Visual Elements

 Visual storytelling incorporates illustrations, infographics, photography, videos, etc., to connect the audience to the story.
-Since 65% of people are visual learners, adding these components can help engage your audience and keep their attention.
+Since 65 percent of people are visual learners, adding these components can help engage your audience and keep their attention.
 You can also use images to provide context, illustrate complex concepts, and help readers internalize your message.

-To drive conversions, you need a powerful call-to-action (CTA) — but you must walk the fine line so it doesn’t feel disjointed from the narrative or appear overly promotional.
+• Use Clear and compelling Calls-to-Action (CTAs): To drive conversions, you need a powerful call-to-action (CTA) — but you must walk the fine line so it doesn’t feel disjointed from the narrative or appear overly promotional.
 For example, you can summarize the results, link the CTA back to the challenges faced by the protagonist (i.e., your ideal audience,) and end with a positive note to inspire action.

 Avoid Pitfalls in Content Marketing Storytelling